TraPS-VarI/TraPS-VarI/docs/index.rst

 ***************
 How it works
 ***************
-TraPS VarI processes the vcf file line by line.
+TraPS-VarI processes the vcf file line by line.
 It takes the position, matches this against coding reqions in the RefSeq database.
 It then matches the CDS to it’s appropriate UniProt entry, modifies the CDS according to the mutation and retranslates the resulting CDS.
 The effect of the mutation is derived from the difference between those two entries.